prockley/RepData_PeerAssessment1/PA1_template.md

 What is the impact of imputing missing data on the estimates of the total daily number of steps?
 *- The mean and median figures have been increased.
-It is noted tha the mean* *and median are the same which indicates that the data is evenly distributed* *about the mean*
+It is noted that the mean* *and median are the same which indicates that the data is evenly distributed* *about the mean*